CI-CMG/deep-sea-corals-exb/widgets/scientific-name-autocomplete/README.md

 widget which uses Material UI autocomplete widget to provide a selector to choose a single scientific name to filter the map.
 The list is populated from an external [configuration file](https://www.ncei.noaa.gov/waf/dsc-data/config/DeepSeaCorals/scientific_names.json) so the list of available selections does not change based on map extent or other filters.

-This widget must be configured to publish framework filter change event to other interested widgets.
+This widget must be configured with a DataSource and to publish framework filter change events to other interested widgets.

 Due to the mui dependency, 'npm install' must be run in the widget's directory before use.